 AUD: 2.5 months.

 If you have worked in and are familiar with auditing, you may need less time, however, again, please do not think that just because you work at an auditing firm, you will pass without studying.
 Academic concepts are often different than what you’d see on a day-to-day basis on an audit engagement.

 BEC: 2.5 months.

 What gives people problems with BEC is the IT section.
-Because IT is so constantly changing, it’s really a current event topic.
-One of the most common mistakes it to assume that BEC is the “easiest” section.
+Because IT is constantly changing, it’s really a current event topic.
+One of the most common mistakes is to assume that BEC is the “easiest” section.
 BEC isn’t the “easy to pass” section any more and can also be challenging for candidates that are not native English speakers.